-Throughout the pandemic, United Vision for Idaho has built out a digital strategy to create a model for relational organizing through an arc of relational organizing.
+Throughout the pandemic, United Vision for Idaho has built a model for relational organizing by building an arc of relational organizing.
 Together, we have built a community and arc of people across this country who are committed stepping into the breach to ask of each other and of ourselves the hard questions, face the reality of our shared history and face our fears and frustrations and find a way to build a new together. building leveraging virtual and distributed programs to replicate our approach and not sacrificing it to technology.
 Beginning with statewide community wellness checks, moving to follow-up phone calls, virtual gatherings, and other relational organizing strategies to deepen engagement and build leadership capacity; we have set the foundation for strong, long-term relational organizing digital programs.

 Issues that are couched in extremist rhetoric and steeped in bigotry are highly effective at sowing division and fear in communities that are isolated.
 When we meet people at their source of pain and engage in meaningful conversations about the values that unite us and the issues that matter most the transformation that occurs is remarkable.
 It results in ideological shifts, civic participation, and voter participation on those issues.

 This work has been the culmination of our work with key partners, People’s Action and Western States Center and draws from the work of Anat Osorio-Shenker and our decades long on the ground experience talking with people about their pain and engaging them in a movement, not just a moment.

 The core focus of our narrative strategy is “building a bigger we” to promote belonging in rural and small-town communities and build the framework for broader urban-suburban-rural alliances.

 Everything is at stake in this upcoming election.
 Our lives are inextricably linked and our issues and values unite us in a shared struggle.
 At a time when it is easy to feel overwhelmed and powerless, taking action is an affirmative step we can all make to empower ourselves and our communities to revision and remake a world and a democracy that works for everyone.